-5 sessions for Early Career Scientists to attend at SfN 2019
+5 sessions for Early Career Scientists to attend from SfN 2019

-We’ve picked our top five Professional Development Workshops being held during this year’s Society for Neuroscience conference that will be useful if you are a student or a scientist in the early stages of your career.
+Here's picked our top five Professional Development Workshops that were held during the 2019 Society for Neuroscience conference that would be useful if you are a student or a scientist in the early stages of your career.

 From writing grant applications to building a career in or out of academia, we think that these workshops cover essential skills for a successful career in science.

 Preparing for Your Career Away From the Bench: Essential Skills for Navigating Your Career Transition

 Organiser: Annette C. Gray, PhD